GITMCode/GITM/srcDoc/common_inputs.md

      2000  3 20  3  3  0  0  0.0 0.0 -2.0 -400.0  0.0  0.0  5.0  50000.0
      2000  3 20  3  4  0  0  0.0 0.0 -2.0 -400.0  0.0  0.0  5.0  50000.0

-This file is provided to GITM with:
+This file is provided to GITM by setting the input:

 ```bash
 #MHD_INDICES
 imf_file_name.dat